hpc2n/sphinx-lesson-template/content/starpu.rst

 .. objectives::

  - Understand the basics of StarPU
- - Understand how StarPU support distributed memory
+ - Understand how StarPU supports distributed memory
- - Understand how StarPU support GPUs
+ - Understand how StarPU supports GPUs

 `StarPU <https://starpu.gitlabpages.inria.fr/>`__ (*A Unified Runtime System for Heterogeneous Multicore Architectures*) is a programming API for shared-memory and distributed-memory parallel programming in C and C++ languages.
 StarPU can also be used through OpenMP pragmas and provides the necessary routines and support to natively access most of its functionalities from Fortran 2008+ codes.